U.S. Geological Survey Open-File Report 2009–1119 version 1.8

 Bay-Area arrays and Hayward-Fault arrays

 We maintain a project Web site (http://funnel.sfsu.edu/creep/) that includes the following information: project description, project personnel, creep characteristics and measurement, map of creep-measurement sites, creep-measurement site information, and links to data plots for each measurement site.
 Our most current, annually updated results are, therefore, accessible to the scientific community and to the general public.
-Information about the project can currently be requested by the public from firstname.lastname@example.org.
+Information about the project can currently be requested by the public by an email link (firstname.lastname@example.org) found on our project Web site.

-The data for this report are available in Excel .xls format, ASCII .csv format, and as a PDF.
-Go to the data folder (data folder; 10.1 MB total).
+The data for this report are available in Excel .xls format and ASCII .csv format.
+Go to the data folder (data folder; 3.7 MB total).

 For additional information: